 Students (undergraduate and graduate) in Building and Construction Technology have access to many facilities and resources on campus.
 The list below gives an overview:

 - Our main classroom is ODB 162, an 80-seat room with state of the art A/V capabilities and ECHO360 lecture recording features.
-We also frequently use many of the smaller classrooms and seminar rooms in the Design Building).
+We also frequently use many of the smaller classrooms and seminar rooms in the Olver Design Building).

 - The Design Building houses two computing laboratories (ODB 260 and ODB 235).
 All lab computers and most of the campus’ IT classroom computers have discipline-relevant software installed (CAD/BIM, structural design, estimating, energy modeling etc.), which can be used in classes or for research.
 Printing (b/w and color) and plotting is also available in ODB 260A.
 You can find an overview of available software here.

-- BCT students have a dedicated student lounge space on the second floor that overlooks the central Design Building Commons.
-It provides a dedicated location for individual computer work, meetings, and rest between classes.
+- BCT students have a dedicated student lounge space on the second floor mezzanine that overlooks the central Design Building Commons.
+It provides a dedicated location for individual work, meetings, and rest between classes.

 - In addition to the resources available through the central UMass library system, we also maintain current collections of field-relevant peer-reviewed scientific and trade journals, texts and research proceedings, which are available to faculty and graduate students in our student lounge and by demand.